Risk Aversion vs Risk Tolerance: Choosing the Right Strategy

 Whether you’re investing in a fund, stock, or other type of asset, you should be able to find out core financial data about it.
 Although past returns don’t guarantee future success, they can give you a rough idea of how volatile an asset is.

 If an asset value dipped 10% one month then gained 30% the next month, it’s safe to say that it’s volatile.
 But, if it gains or loses very little each month, it’s better suited to those with a stronger risk aversion.

 Keeping a close eye on the ebbs and flows of a stock, or the value of an asset is crucial to understanding how it will react in the future.

 Another good indicator is checking what security measures the firm has in place.
 Is it regulated?
 Does it use other ways to protect your money, such as collateral?

 You can also assess risk by assessing your own understanding.
 Could you explain what you’re doing to a five-year-old?
-Or does the platform lure you into a false sense of security, making the investment process feel like a game?
+Or does it hide what it’s doing through overly complex language.

 At MyConstant, we want you to sleep well at night.
 That’s why we offer products that limit risk as much as possible while maximizing profit.
 And we outline everything about our service to you in detail on our blog.